flatiron-school/environmentalizer/README.md

 9. SSH Key for GitHub
 10. A simple directory structure for well-organized code

+## What You Need Before You Begin

+1. Know your admin password (you'll need to enter it once when the script first runs)
+2. Know your GitHub username
+3. Know the email address associated with your GitHub account
+4. A personal access api token for GitHub.
+You can create one here: [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new).
+The name doesn't matter.

 ## Usage

 `curl -Lo- "https://raw.githubusercontent.com/flatiron-school/environmentalizer/master/bootstrap.sh" | bash`